tiloc/faiadashu/doc/sdc-capabilities.md

 #### open-choice
 Same as `choice` with the following differences:
 - repeats is not supported
-- a single text input field labeled 'Other' is added to the selections
+- a single text input field labeled 'Other' is presented below the selections

 #### url
 Supported (accepts http, https, ftp, and sftp)